domagal9/classifymymeds/README.md

+# ClassifyMyMeds: Predicting Prior Authorization Approval and Volume for CoverMyMeds
-# CoverMyMeds Challenge at The Erdos Institute 2021 Boot Camp
+## CoverMyMeds Challenge at The Erdos Institute 2021 Boot Camp
 Rachel Domagalski, Rachel Lee, Hannah Pieper and Rongqing Ye

 # video will be inserted here